Stay Alert - Control The Virus - Save Lives

 Car parks in Tendring are open, and drivers are encouraged to pay by phone or using the smartphone MiPermit app, rather than using the meters where possible to reduce contact with shared surfaces.

-The following public toilets are open between 10am and 4pm on certain days during the week and at weekends.
 Please keep 2 metres apart and thoroughly wash your hands.

 Housing and Sheltered Housing